umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 | æ         | ae                    | ae               |
 | ß         | ss                    | ss               |

-This change will only affect the URLs generated when content is published or media is saved.
-It will not affect property values of any content.
+This change will only affect the URLs generated when content is published.
+It will not affect media, nor will it affect the property values of content.

 The Redirect API will contain a reference to the pre-migration URL for each item.
 In order for your applications to seamlessly handle the change, it is recommended they query this API to determine if a URL has changed.
 If so, they should serve an HTTP 301 - Permanent Redirect response to the new URL.